One of the things I love about Seattle is its fantastic foodie scene. There are so many fun restaurants in Seattle!

 The Walrus and the Carpenter: This spot in Ballard is super popular with locals, and they only take walk-ins, so try to get there right when they open at 4pm.
 They’re known for their fresh oysters and excellent cocktails, but they also have a selection of delicious small plates featuring vegetables and meats.
 The Walrus and the Carpenter is owned by Renee Erickson, who won the 2016 James Beard Award for Best Chef: Northwest and owns several popular Seattle restaurants.

-Steelhead Diner: Steelhead Diner has some of the best real estate in the city, and is located right at Pike Place Market,.
+Steelhead Diner: Steelhead Diner has some of the best real estate in the city, and is located right at Pike Place Market,.the oldest farmer’s market in the US and one of the places Seattle is best known for.
 The menu is seafood-focused and features Pacific Northwest gourmet comfort fare.
 Some of my favorite items include their fish and chips, clam chowder, crab cakes, and crab and shrimp tater tots.

 JuneBaby: Upscale Southern food?
 I’m here for it.
 And apparently a lot of other people are too—when JuneBaby first opened in 2018, founding chef Edouardo Jordan won two Beard awards: “Best New Restaurant” and “Best Chef: Northwest.”
 Enjoy a handcrafted cocktail while starting with cast iron cornbread and pimento cheese, and then diving into mains like smoked meats.
 Their Sunday fried chicken dinner has become a popular dining experience, and while JuneBaby is primarily walk-in only, they do take two reservations per night of parties of 8 to 12.